AirenSoft/OvenPlayer/README.md

 ## What is the goal of this project?

-AirenSoft's goal is to make it easier for you to build a stable broadcasting/streaming service with Sub-Second Latency.
+AirenSoft aims to make it easier for you to build a stable broadcasting/streaming service with Sub-Second Latency.
 Therefore, we will continue developing and providing the most optimized tools for smooth Sub-Second Latency Streaming.

-Please click on each link below for details.
+Would you mind clicking on each link below for details:
 * ["Live Streaming Encoder for Mobile" <b>OvenLiveKit SDK](https://www.airensoft.com/olk)</b>
 * ["Sub-Second Latency Streaming Server" <b>OvenMediaEngine](https://www.ovenmediaengine.com/ome)</b>
 * ["HTML5 Player" <b>OvenPlayer](https://www.ovenmediaengine.com/ovenplayer)</b>